Multi-fairness under class-imbalance: Multi-Fairness-aware Learning

-$O_3$ is the \mf~objective aiming to ensure fair behavior towards multiple protected attributes $S_j \in S$ and across classes $C=\{+,-\}$.
+$O_3$ is the \mf~objective aiming to mitigate discrimination due to multiple protected attributes $S_j \in S$ and across both classes.
 We call it $\eqDM_S$ loss, as on optimization it aims to mitigate $\eqDM_S$ (c.f.
-Def.~\ref{def:eqDM}) as:
+Def.~\ref{def:eqDM}):